Megakuul/opensail/README.md

 **openfactor** is a go package containing the code to calculate the opensail openfactor.
 The package is used by the engine itself, but is abstracted into a separate module.

 **web dashboard** is a sveltekit app providing the opensail dashboard.
-The dashboard is fully independent, all opensail data (ships, teams, etc.) is fetched directly from the latest opensail github release.

-Static configuration options are provided via vite environment variables (defaults defined in `.env`).
+All raw data (ships, teams, etc.) is inserted into the `static/api/` by the ci engine, this means the data is treated as static assets of the web app and therefore served via the underlying battleshiper cdn.

 > [!NOTE]
 > Notice that neither project structure nor coding style follows any best practice.
 The application is specifically designed to fit this use case.